Alex-wills/git_tutorial/README.md

 `docker-compose exec -T web sh ./scripts/run_unit_tests.sh`

-### *Pycharm*
+### *PyCharm*
-Use **EnvFile** the pycharm extension to edit the configuration on the test you are trying to run.
-Select your *.env* file to use (Press the eye symbol to show hidden files) so that the test uses your environment variables you want to use.
+Use the PyCharm extension **EnvFile** to edit the configuration on the test you are trying to run.
+Select your *.env* file to use (Press the eye symbol to show hidden files) so that the test uses the environment variables you have configured.

-## Required environment variables
-A .env.sample file is included for convenience.
-This includes dummy data for environment variables.

-You will need to copy this file to .env and update some variables for the app to start properly.
-You will only need to do this once, plus occasionally update it when someone adds new variables.
-Typically you'll be able to tell if your environment is broken because you'll get a million failing tests and either very descriptive errors (from django-configurations) or absolutely garbage errors (from something like pylibmc).
-If in doubt, ask around - with any luck somebody has a working environment.

-If you add functionality requiring a new environment variable, make sure to update the sample - this serves as useful documentation for other devs.
-You should either include a real value or, if the data is sensitive (e.g. credentials) or personal (e.g. points to your personal database) include a dummy value that explains the structure, e.g. `MY_DATABASE_URL=postgres://user:password@some.server.aws.com:5432/ops_your_name`

-We've also created a local.env for personal data.
-If you have this set up in PyCharm, you should be able to simple delete the old .env and use the .env.sample without any problems.
-If you wish to use heroku local:run, you'll need to copy your local.env into your .env (we've left space for this).
-The local.env.template provides a template for this.

 ## Developing
 This section has useful information for during the development process.